Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • Economic Injury Disaster Loans (EIDLs) are small business loans the federal government offers to those affected by declared disasters.

-• These loans let you borrow up to $2 million, but they have strict rules about how you can use the money.
+• These loans offer up to $2 million, but they have strict rules about using the money.

 • You may have to pledge collateral to obtain your EIDL.